zouzias/REK/README.md

 <br>
 University of Toronto
 <br>
-Canada
+Toronto, Canada

 <h2>
 Implementation Details
 </h2>
-The algorithm (REK-BLAS) has been entirely implemented in C. REK-BLAS is an implementation of REK (as described in the above paper) with two additional technical features.
+The algorithm (REK-BLAS) has been entirely implemented in C and Java.
+REK is an implementation of REK (as described in the above paper) with two additional technical features.
 First, REK-BLAS uses level-1 BLAS routines for all operations REK and secondly REK-BLAS additionally stores explicitly the transpose of A for more efficiently memory access of both the rows and columns of A using BLAS.

-We check for convergence after every 8min (m,n) iterations.
+In the C implementation, we check for convergence after every 8min (m,n) iterations.

-The sampling operations of REK are implemented using the so-called ``alias method'' for generating samples from any given discrete distribution \cite{sampling:Walker,random:Alias}.
-The alias method, assuming access to a uniform random variable on [0,1] in constant time and linear time preprocessing, generates one sample of the given distribution in constant time~\cite{random:Alias}.
-We use an implementation of W. D. Smith that is described in~\cite{aliasMethod:C} and C's <it>drand48</it>() to get uniform samples from [0,1].
+The sampling operations of REK are implemented using the so-called ``alias method'' for generating samples from any given discrete distribution [Vos91].
+In particular, the alias method, assuming access to a uniform random variable on [0,1] in constant time and linear time preprocessing, generates one sample of the given distribution in constant time.
+We use an implementation of W. D. Smith and Keith Schwarz (htiek@cs.stanford.edu).

 <h2>
-Installation instructions
+Installation instructions for MATLAB
 </h2>
 This program requires MATLAB under Linux enviroment for testing.
 To run the randomized extended Kaczmarz (REK-BLAS) algorithm, type